r2dbc/r2dbc-mssql/README.md

 ```

 Binding also allows positional index (zero-based) references.
 The parameter index is derived from the parameter discovery order when parsing the query.

-**Supported ConnectionFactory Discovery Options**

-Core options:

-* `driver`: Must be `sqlserver`.
-* `host`: Server hostname to connect to.
-* `port`: Server port to connect to.
-Defaults to `1433`.
-* `username`: Login username.
-* `password`: Login password.

-Additional options:

-* `applicationName`: Name of the application.
-Defaults to driver name and version.
-* `connectionId`: Connection Id for tracing purposes.
-Defaults to a random Id.
-* `connectTimeout`: Connection Id for tracing purposes.
-Defaults to 30 seconds.
-* `database`: Initial database to select.
-Defaults to SQL Server user profile settings.
-* `ssl`: Whether to use transport-level encryption for the entire SQL server traffic, defaults to `false`.
-* `hostNameInCertificate`: Expected hostname in SSL certificate.
-Supports wildcards (e.g. `*.database.windows.net`)
-* `preferCursoredExecution`: Whether to prefer cursors  or direct execution for queries.
-Uses by default direct.
-Cursors require more round-trips but are more backpressure-friendly.
-Defaults to direct execution.
-Can be `boolean` or a `Predicate<String>` accepting the SQL query.

 ### Maven configuration